HomeGuidesAPI ReferenceRelease notes

 Using the UI

-Before you begin, ensure you have completed all the prerequisites.
+Before you begin, ensure you've completed all prerequisites.

 Here's how to create a new Source: